Rivett

 AreaSearch analysis reveals Rivett recording weaker employment conditions than most comparable areas nationwide

 Rivett's workforce is highly educated with significant representation in essential services sectors.
-The unemployment rate was 5.1% as of September 2025, with an estimated employment growth of 0.7% over the preceding year.
+The unemployment rate was 5.1% as of September 2025.
+Employment grew by an estimated 0.7% over the past year.

 Frequently Asked Questions - Employment